 - Our Dagstuhl seminar on Cybersafety has been accepted, will take place in September 2017

 Working with me

-Please send me a short (and personal) email with your CV, a list of 3-4 references, and 2-3 paragraphs summarizing your research interests, whether you have funding, and whether you have already contacted someone in UCL's Information Security Group, if you are interested in:
+Please send me a short (and personal) email with your CV, the names of 2-3 references, and 2-3 paragraphs summarizing your research interests, whether you have funding, and whether you have already contacted someone in UCL's Information Security Group, if you are interested in:

 - Being hosted at UCL on research visits or fellowships.
-There are several opportunities, including with the new EPSRC's Trust, Identity, Security, and Privacy program, the Royal Society, Marie Curie, Fulbright, etc.
+There are several opportunities for fellowships, including with the EPSRC, Royal Society, Marie Curie, Fulbright, etc.

 - Journal of Cybersecurity (JCS), Cryptography and Associated Topics Area Editor